iosonofabio/singlet/README.md

 - scikit-learn
 - matplotlib
 - seaborn
-- bhtsne (for t-SNE dimensionality reduction)

-Get those from pip or conda.
+Get those from your Linux distribution, `pip`, `conda`, or whatever other source of poison.

 ## Install
 To get the latest **stable** version, use pip: